CryptoVirtuoso/idea/docs/Privacy.md

 To erasure (or the right to be forgotten) allowing, with some exceptions, an individual to have their personal information deleted upon request where: the data is no longer necessary for the purposes for which it was collected; the individual withdraws consent on the processing and there is no other legal ground for processing; the individual objects to processing and there is no other legal ground for processing; the data has been unlawfully processed; the data must be erased for compliance with a legal obligation, or; the data has been collected in relation to the offer of information society services;

-To restrict data processing where: the accuracy of the data is contested; the processing is unlawfully and individual opposes erasure of the data; WAX no longer needs the data for processing but they are required by the individual to process for legal reasons, or; the individual has objected to the processing and this objection is pending verification;
+To restrict data processing where: the accuracy of the data is contested; the processing is unlawfully and individual opposes erasure of the data; MU no longer needs the data for processing but they are required by the individual to process for legal reasons, or; the individual has objected to the processing and this objection is pending verification;

 To grant and withdraw consent for data processing where such processing has been restricted, unless such processing is required for the establishment, exercise or defense of legal claims or for the protection of the rights of another;